 The fourth cross is your cross.
 It is my cross.
 Every Christian has the responsibility to deny their own desires and needs.
 We are required to embrace the daily pain that is laid on our back and rejoice with the apostles that we are counted worthy to suffer dishonor for the name of Jesus (Acts 5:41).
 The truly ordinary Christian life is not a comfortable life.
 It is a life filled with thorny crowns and sharp whips.

 Yet many believers shun ordinary Christianity with all of its messiness and pains.
 Instead, they embrace a hybrid Christianity.
 A Christianity mixed with materialism.
 A Christianity mixed with laziness.
 A Christianity mixed with apathy or a Christianity mixed with lust.
 So many times, we gaze at the cross Christ commanded us to carry and we choose the chains of our old comfortable sin.

 We deny Christ and choose ourself rather than denying ourself and choosing Christ.

 What does the fourth cross look like?
 It looks just like the cross of Christ.
 It is filled with splintery people, and overwhelming personalities.
 It means carrying the pain of others as well as your own pain.
 Taking up your cross means loving toxic people even when they mock you.

 Christ’s whole life was a long walk to Calvary.
 He carried his cross for years before his death.
 He carried it when he made midnight prayers for the multitude.
 Christ left mourning his friend’s death to meet the needs of people.
 And Christ carried the load of my pain and sin, of your pain and sin.

 The fourth cross is modeled after the first.
 It means making his desires yours.
-It means being a Christian, not merely a believer.
+It means being a disciple, not merely a believer.
 It means being like Christ, so much so that others can’t tell the difference.
 That’s what the fourth cross represents.

 Take up your cross and follow Christ.